theborakompanioni/azure-docs.de-de/articles/virtual-machines/virtual-machines-windows-multiple-nics.md

 <properties
-   pageTitle="Konfigurieren von mehreren Netzwerkkarten auf einem virtuellen Windows-Computer | Microsoft Azure" description="Erfahren Sie, wie Sie über Azure PowerShell oder mithilfe von Resource Manager-Vorlagen einen virtuellen Computer mit mehreren angefügten Netzwerkkarten erstellen." services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"
+   pageTitle="Configure multiple NICs on a Windows VM | Microsoft Azure" description="Learn how to create a VM with multiple NICs attached to it using Azure PowerShell or Resource Manager templates." services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"